 Three: In a bowl, mix together the yogurt, garlic, salt and pepper, lemon and basil.

 Four: 5 minutes before the chicken is ready, top with cheese and put back in the oven to melt it.

-Five: Build your burger with sauce, lettuce, tomato, the chicken and more sauce.
+Five: Build your burger with sauce, lettuce, tomato, the chicken and cheese and more sauce.

 We love adding some herbs and spices to the breadcrumbs to give it extra flavour.
 We used just a little paprika and garlic powder, however you can use your favourite flavour combination.

 Why not give these burgers a Mexican twist with some fajita seasoning, or you could use a spicy Cajun seasoning.
 Prefer something herby?
 They a mix or dried basil and oregano will work.